-Airline marketing (One little Canadian company stands out)
+Airline Industry marketing (One Canadian brand stands out)

 Sorry you missed it.